-Whether you are new to oil painting or have some experience, this course will build your skills and confidence in the subject.
+Whether you are new to oil painting or have some experience, this course will build your skills and confidence in painting with oils and discovering new painting techniques.
 We will throw light on the materials and processes involved, and have you working from still life right from the beginning...

 Taught by: Enver Gursev.

-Whether you are new to oil painting or have some experience, this course will build your skills and confidence in the subject.
+Whether you are new to oil painting or have some experience, this course will build your skills and confidence in painting with oils and discovering new painting techniques.
 We will throw light on the materials and processes involved, and have you working from still life right from the beginning.
-Particular emphasis will be given to painting, without the use of drawing or preparatory line.
+Particular emphasis will be given to oil painting, without the use of drawing or preparatory line.
 You will work on self-directed projects, whilst guided through the process of interpreting your initial sketches and concepts, as well as organising them into a plan.
-We will also demonstrate various painting techniques and you'll be encouraged to practise from home between sessions if possible.
+We will also demonstrate various oil painting techniques and you'll be encouraged to practise painting in oil from home, between sessions if possible.

 Who Should Attend

 Those who wish to develop the skills to express themselves through the medium of oil painting.